 - 2

-Making the decision to pursue a career in health care is a bold and selfless move.
-A move that the South Shore Bursary Program is here to support.
+Choosing a career in health care is a powerful and compassionate decision, and the South Shore Bursary Program is here to help make that journey possible.